Gabriella439/nixos-in-production/manuscript/Flakes.md

 Apparently, the `cowthink` program produces the exact same result as the `cowsay` program.
 {/blurb}

-Since the `cowthink` app is indistinguishable from the `cowsay` app, let's replace it with a more interesting `kittysay` app that automatically adds the `-f kitty` flag.
+Since the `cowthink` app is indistinguishable from the `cowsay` app, let's replace it with a more interesting `kittysay` app that automatically adds the `-f hellokitty` flag.
 However, we can't do something like this:

 ```nix
           apps = {